allydunham/sequence_unet/README.md

 ## Installation

-1. Install ProteinNetPy requirement from github: `pip install git+https://github.com/allydunham/proteinnetpy`
+1. Install ProteinNetPy requirement from GitHub: `pip install git+https://github.com/allydunham/proteinnetpy`
 2. Install Sequence UNET: `pip install git+https://github.com/allydunham/sequence_unet`.
 Pip will handle installing all other dependancies.

 The python package is contained in the `sequence_unet` directory, with documentation in the `docs` directory.